-Sections in accordance with the provisions of By-laws, 5 6 7 and 8

-- 5, 6, 7 and 8.
+Sections in accordance with the provisions of By-laws, 5, 6, 7 and 8.

 2. The elections will take place in the different Sections immediately after the closing date for receipt of nominating petitions as given opposite the different Sections.
-The Ballots mailed from Headquarters will list the names of all eligible candidates nominated for the position by A.R.R.L. members residing in the Sections concerned. - 3.
-Nominating petitions from the Sections named are hereby solicited.
-Five or more A.R.R.L. members residing in any Section have the privilege of nominating any member of the League who holds an O.R.S. appointment in their Section as candidate for Section Manager.
+The Ballots mailed from Headquarters will list the names of all eligible candidates nominated for the position by A.R.R.L. members residing in the Sections concerned.

+3. Nominating petitions from the Sections named are hereby solicited, Five or more A.R.R.L. members residing in any Section have the privilege of nominating any member of the League who holds an O.R.S. appointment in their Section as candidate for Section Manager.
 The following form for nomination is suggested:

-(Place and date)

-Communications Manager, A.R.R.L.
+(Place and date) Communications Manager, A.R.R.L.
 1711 Park St., Hartford, Conn.

-We, the undersigned members of the A.R.R.L. residing in the Section of the Division bereby nominate.
+We, the undersigned members of the A.R.R.L. residing in

-hereby nominate......as candidate for Section Communications Manager for this Section for the next two-year term of office.
+the Division Section of the Division hereby nominate.
+Division Section Communications Manager for this Section for the next two-year term of office.